Kerry Carpenter Preview, Player Props: Tigers vs. Astros

-Kerry Carpenter -- with a slugging percentage of .824 in his past 10 games, including five home runs -- will be in action for the Detroit Tigers against the Houston Astros, with Hunter Brown on the mound, on August 26 at 6:10 PM ET.
+Kerry Carpenter -- with a slugging percentage of .829 in his past 10 games, including five home runs -- will be in action for the Detroit Tigers against the Houston Astros, with Justin Verlander on the mound, on August 27 at 1:40 PM ET.

-He reached base in his only plate appearance in his previous appearance against the Astros.
+In his most recent game, he strung together two hits (going 2-for-4) against the Astros.

 Kerry Carpenter Game Info & Props vs. the Astros